-(a) The supremacy of the law: no individual is punishable or can lawfully be made to suffer personally or financially except for a breach of law established before the independent courts.
+(a) The supremacy of the law: No individual is punishable or can lawfully be made to suffer personally or financially except for a breach of law established before the independent courts.
 Where, under the law, an official or an authority has discretion to make a decision, that discretion must be exercised legally, fairly and reasonably.
-Where it does not do so, the decision must be capable of successful challenge before the courts.
-The Basic Law guarantees the right of Hong Kong residents to institute legal proceedings in the courts against the acts of the executive authorities and their personnel; and
+Where it does not do so, the decision may be challenged before the courts; and

 (b) Equality before the law: Article 25 of the Basic Law provides that all Hong Kong residents shall be equal before the law.
+Article 64 provides that the HKSAR Government must abide by the law.
 Article 22 provides that all offices set up in the HKSAR by departments of the Central People's Government, or by provinces, autonomous regions, or municipalities directly under the Central Government and personnel of these offices shall abide by the laws of the Region.
 Article 14 provides that members of the garrison shall, in addition to abiding by national laws of China, abide by the laws of the HKSAR.
 Article 35 provides that Hong Kong residents shall have the right to institute legal proceedings in the courts against the acts of the executive authorities and their personnel.
 No Government authority or official, and no individual, is above the law.
-All persons, regardless of race, rank, politics, religion or sex, are equal before the law and subject to the same law.
-Individuals and the HKSAR Government have the same access to the courts to enforce legal rights or defend an action.
+In addition, Article 10 of the BOR guarantees that all persons are equal before the courts, and Article 22 of the BOR guarantees that all persons are equal before the law and are entitled without any discrimination to the equal protection of the law.